Kong/docs.konghq.com/app/_src/mesh/features/rbac.md

 >
 > For example, an AccessRole with `access: ["CREATE", "UPDATE", "DELETE"]` and no defined `types` allows modifying any resource, including secrets.
 Even without `GENERATE_DATAPLANE_TOKEN`, `GENERATE_USER_TOKEN`, `GENERATE_ZONE_CP_TOKEN`, or `GENERATE_ZONE_TOKEN`, the user can retrieve secrets and use them to generate tokens manually.
 >
 > To prevent this, always bind access actions to specific resource types.
-Instead of unrestricted access, explicitly define allowed types, such as `types: ["MeshHTTPRoute", "MeshTCPRoute", "MeshGatewayRoute"]`, to ensure the role can only manage those resources and not secrets or other sensitive data.
+Instead of unrestricted access, explicitly define allowed types, such as `types: ["MeshHTTPRoute", "MeshTCPRoute", "MeshTrace"]`, to ensure the role can only manage those resources and not secrets or other sensitive data.

 ### AccessRoleBinding